 Medicare Part A & Part B

-With Medicare Part B, outpatient services, you pay a small annual deductible of just over $200 when you first see a doctor during the year.
+With Medicare Part B, outpatient services, you pay a small annual deductible of $240 for 2024 when you first see a doctor during the year.
 Then Medicare Part B pays 80% of your Medicare Bills, you pay 20%.

 Medicare Part A also has a deductible, it’s a per event deductible.
 That buys you 60-consecutive days of in-patient hospital care.
 From day 61 forward you pay an increasing per-day copay.